AG-WDS/3D-RLMamba/README.md

+# A Novel Benchmark for Rice Lodging Assessment with X-Band UAV-PolSAR and 3D-RLMamba
+This work proposes a novel framework for assessing rice lodging that combines the cutting-edge Unmanned Aerial Vehicle Polarimetric Synthetic Aperture Radar (UAV-PolSAR) with the state-of-the-art (SOTA) 3D Rice Lodging Mamba (3D-RLMamba).
+This novel framework establishes a comprehensive benchmark for the intelligent inversion of key lodging parameters, detailing aspects from data acquisition and feature construction to algorithm development and parameter calculation.

 # 📘 Dataset

 This dataset comes from UAV-mounted SAR observations and is designed for rice lodging detection and related research tasks.
 It provides training and testing sets along with a 15-layer SAR feature matrix, suitable for both machine learning and deep learning models.

 ## 📥 Dataset Download